-Avoid concomitant administration of IMBRUVICA with posaconazole at higher doses and other strong CYP3A inhibitors.
-If these CYP3A inhibitors will be used short-term (such as anti-infectives for seven days or less), interrupt IMBRUVICA therapy during the duration of the inhibitor [see Posology and method of administration (4.2.4)].
+Avoid concomitant use of other strong CYP3A inhibitors.
+Interrupt IMBRUVICA if these inhibitors will be used short-term (such as anti-infectives for seven days or less) [see Posology and method of administration (4.2.4)].
+IMBRUVICA 70 mg is not available in Thailand